Self-fulfillment, 3rd-Party Logistics, and Drop Shipping: What Should You Opt For?

 Seller

-On the other hand, drop shipping fulfilment involves transferring customer orders and shipping details to either the manufacturer, another retailer, or a wholesaler, who then ships the goods directly to the customer.
+On the other hand, drop shipping fulfillment involves transferring customer orders and shipping details to either the manufacturer, another retailer, or a wholesaler, who then ships the goods directly to the customer.
 As a seller, you don’t need to worry about inventory management or warehousing, as you only pay for the goods when they are sold.
 Dropshipping can be a cost-effective way to sell a wide range of products, but it can also be more complex to set up and manage, as you’ll need to coordinate with multiple partners.

 Purpose